fabrix-app/spool-sequelize/README.md

 information on how our projects are organized and how to get started.

 ### Release Instructions
 When the master is tagged with a release, it will automatically publish to npm, updates the Changelog and bumps the version.
+Fabrix uses the [standard-version library](https://www.npmjs.com/package/standard-version) to manage it all.

 To run a patch release:
 ```bash
 npm run release -- --release-as patch
 ```
-and then commit to master.
+and then commit to master. `git push --follow-tags origin master`

 You can also test the release by running
 ```bash